 4. Say no more often.

-In the beginning of my business, I made quite a few decisions I quickly regretted.
-One of them was saying yes to too many clients who didn’t feel like a good fit.
+In the beginning stages of my business, I made a few decisions I quickly regretted.
+One of them was saying yes to too many clients who didn’t really feel like a good fit.
 I undercharged because I was afraid no one would hire me otherwise.
 I took on projects that didn’t light me up because I thought I needed the money while in reality it would have been smarter to keep my schedule open for my “ideal” clients (which was a term I hadn’t even heard of at the time).
-I had poor boundaries and just couldn’t say no to anyone because I didn’t want to hurt their feelings.
+I had poor boundaries and just couldn’t say no to anyone because I wanted to make everybody happy.

 Lesson learned: If something doesn’t feel good, you don’t have to do it.
 Have faith that there’s something better right around the corner, because there always is!
 When you stop settling for less, that’s when the magic happens!

 5. There is never a perfect moment for anything.

 I was a big action taker in my first years as an entrepreneur.
 Whenever I discovered something new that I was totally excited about, it didn’t take long for me to try it out.
 Starting a blog?
 Getting on Twitter?
 Writing guest posts?
 No problem!
 But: There was also a part of me that was holding back in the exact areas where I really needed to change.
 The things that my soul was craving.